mariusor/oni/README.md

 Is a single user ActivityPub server compatible with Mastodon and the rest of the Fediverse.

+It is part of the tools built for and with the help with of the [GoActivityPub](https://github.com/go-ap) library.

 ## Getting the source

 ```sh